Marina Mniszech: Life

 Marina Mniszech was a daughter of Jadwiga Tarło and Polish Voivode-Governor of Sandomierz Jerzy Mniszech, who was one of the organizers of the Dimitriads, which were instigated by the appearance of a man who claimed to be Ivan the Terrible's son.
 Marina Mniszech's marriage to False Dmitriy I provided an opportunity for the Polish magnates to control their protégé.
-Mniszech met False Dmitry I around 1604 or 1605, at the court of one of the Commonwealth magnates, and agreed to marry him.
+Mniszech met False Dmitry I around 1604 or 1605, at the court of one of the Commonwealth magnates, and was betrothed to him.
 In return for her hand Dmitri promised her Pskov and Novgorod, and her father Smolensk and Severia.
 After the death of Boris Godunov, Dmitri captured Moscow in June 1605.
 In November he sent a diplomatic mission to Poland, asking for Marina's hand and proposing a military alliance to defeat the Ottoman Empire.

 Tsaritsa

 The first wedding ceremony, performed in November 1605 by the Bishop of Kraków, Cardinal Bernard Maciejowski was held per procura in Kraków, at the Montelupi complex (Pod Jaszczurami and Firlejowska) and was attended by the Polish king Sigismund III Vasa himself, as well as hundreds of high-ranking szlachta members and foreign guests.
-Dmitri was represented by Muscovy envoy, Afanasy Vlasiev.
+Dmitri was represented by Muscovite envoy Afanasy Vlasiev.
 Afterwards, Marina went with her father and a retinue of approximately 4,000 to Moscow.
-At the beginning of May 1606, Marina entered Moscow in a triumphant parade, and on 8 May was crowned in Uspensky Sobor when Patriarch Ignatius confirmed their marriage and put the Rurikids crown on her head.
+At the beginning of May 1606, Marina entered Moscow in a triumphant parade, and on 8 May was crowned in Ascension Cathedral when Patriarch Ignatius confirmed their marriage and put the Rurikid crown on her head.
 It is unknown whether Marina converted from Catholicism to Orthodoxy.
 She wore a Polish wedding dress, and Dmitri wore the armor of a Polish hussar.

 However, Marina did not reign long.
 On the morning of 17 May 1606, about two weeks after the coronation, conspirators opposed to Dmitri and his policy of close cooperation with Poland stormed the Kremlin.
 Dmitri tried to flee through a window but broke his leg in the fall.
 One of the plotters shot him dead on the spot.
 At first the body was put on display, then cremated and the ashes were shot from a cannon towards Poland.
 Dmitri's reign had lasted a mere ten months.
 Vasili Shuisky, whom Dmitri earlier pardoned for conspiring against him, took his place as Tsar.
 This coup d'état caused thousands of deaths, including many from the Polish entourage.
 Marina and her father Jerzy Mniszech were imprisoned.
 However, the story of the False Dmitri was just beginning.